seungjaepack/Tableau-Project/README.md

 # Tableau-Project
-Tableau Project Repository
+- Tableau Project Repository
+- Database : HR Dataset

-- Topic :
+## Topic :

  ◼︎ The Employees' Information:
   - What is equal gender?
   - What is the number of staff by departments/generation/age-group?